 Since 1983, CBIC has certified professionals whose primary responsibility is the implementation of infection control and epidemiological principles in various patient care settings.
-The CIC, a-IPC, and LTC-CIP® designation are recognized by healthcare professionals, employers, and regulatory agencies at the local, state and national level.
+The Certified in Infection Control (CIC®) designation is recognized by healthcare professionals, employers, and regulatory agencies at the local, state and national level.
 Examination is the standard by which the professional's knowledge base is measured.

-Because of the significant national credibility associated with the CBIC examination, CBIC has a responsibility to ensure the integrity of the credential awarded (CIC^{®,} a-IPC, LTC-CIP®).
-CBIC has established a Judicial and Ethics Committee (JEC) to protect the public from individuals who hold themselves out as certified, credentialed professionals without having first been awarded the CIC[®], a-IPC, or LTC-CIP® credential by CBIC, who had the designation but failed to timely renew, or who otherwise falsified their application to CBIC.
+Because of the significant national credibility associated with the CBIC examination, CBIC has a responsibility to ensure the integrity of the credential awarded (CIC®, a-IPC, LTC-CIP).
+CBIC has established a Judicial and Ethics Committee (JEC) to protect the public from individuals who hold themselves out as certified, credentialed professionals without having first been awarded the CIC®, a-IPC, or LTC-CIP credential by CBIC, who had the designation but failed to timely renew, or who otherwise falsified their application to CBIC.